pinicarus/facies/README.md

 ```

 It works by matching the given values against a list of type definitions.
-Type definitions are constructor from a type constructor.
-Optional, they may be
+Type definitions are constructed from a type constructor for exact matching or
+from an array of type constructors to match on of any types.

-followed by a default value in case no actual value can be matched.
-Default
+Optionally, they may be followed by a default value in case no actual value can
-values must be `null` or match the type constructor or `facies.match` will
+be matched.
+Default values must be `null` or match the type constructor or
-throw a `TypeError`.
+`facies.match` will throw a `TypeError`.

 If actual values do not match the expected type definition, `facies.match` will
 also throw a `TypeError`.